 We have also sought to ensure that the equality information we publish complies with the Data Protection Act 1998.

 We recognise that a proportion of the data that the Commission collates relates to small numbers of people particularly when disaggregated by protected characteristic.

 Where the number of staff or services users with a particular protected characteristic is fewer than 10, and the information is 'sensitive personal information' that might lead to individuals being identified, we have replaced the number with an asterisk.

 If possible, and without losing valuable insights, we aggregate data ranges to increase sample sizes in order to publish more information.

 We are always seeking to improve access to our published information and welcome feedback and suggestions via our website feedback form.

-If you require our publications in an alternative format please contact our Engagement Desk to discuss your needs.
+If you require our publications in an alternative format please contact our Correspondence team to discuss your needs.